 UTM parameters are snippets of code added to URLs to help marketers track the success of their online campaigns.
-Using UTM parameters, media buyers can determine which campaigns, sources, and media types are the most effective.
-They lay at the core of every analytics and ad tracking software.
+Media buyers can use UTM parameters to determine which campaigns, sources, and media types are the most effective.
+They are at the core of every analytics and ad tracking software.

 History of UTM